bgoodfriend/flaskapi/README.md

 ## Usage

 A complete Swagger doc is available at {{URL}}/static/swagger.json, eg http://127.0.0.1:5000/static/swagger.json.

 The API also exposes a GUI version of its swagger doc at {{URL}}/swagger, eg http://127.0.0.1:5000/swagger.

 As indicated in that doc, additional endpoints are exposed at /rates, /setrates, /query-rate, and /metrics.

 ## Testing and Examples

 The worst part of my implementation is that I don't yet have Python unit tests.
-Therefore, the best way to test the app is with smoke testing (examples).
+The best way to test the app is with smoke testing (Examples).

-There are 3 ways to test via example.
+Here are 3 different ways to test via Exmaple.

 ### Testing via /swagger

 The API's Swagger UI at /swagger allows you to directly inject HTTP requests and see the results.
 It even shows you the actual curl it crafted.

 For example, from {{URL}}/swagger, click on "GET /rates", then "Try it out", then "Execute".
 This will show you that it ran `curl -X GET "{{URL}}:5000/rates" -H "accept: */*"`, and it got back a 200 response with the current rate table.

 ### Testing via curl